CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ### ``ProfileActivity``

 When creating the Profile page, it became apparent that we would need to access the SQL database to view information about a specific ``User`` instance.
 Our current code had violated the **Open/Closed Principle** by only reading in a username and password pair in ``LoginSystem``.
 In order to access this information, the ``LoginSystem``, ``MyDBHandler``, ``MainActivity``, as well as this class needed many modifications.
 This resulted in a ``Shotgun Surgery`` in pull request [#26](https://github.com/CSC207-UofT/course-project-group-048/pull/26).
-This was the only major **Change Preventer** code smell in our program.
+This was the biggest **Change Preventer** code smell in our program.

 ### ``LoginSystem`` and ``MyDBHandler``